mustafanass/urucrypt/README.md

 - **1 (WARN)**: Warnings and errors
 - **2 (INFO)**: Full information (default)

-Logs are written to `urucrypt_encryption.log` in the current directory.
+Logs are written to `urucrypt.log` in the current directory.

 ## Error Codes